The Message by Yan Vana

 Concern as to overpopulation is nothing new.
 Thomas Malthus’ An Essay on the Principle of Population was first published in 1798 and went on to five further editions over the next thirty years.
 Despite his name, Malthus was a rural English clergyman.
 The publication of The Message coincides with the 250th Anniversary of his birth.

-However it is arguable that Ehrlich’s prediction only proved wrong because he underestimated the extent man could and would go to provide not just the extra food but also all the other things necessary to support an ever increasing population.
+However, it is arguable that Ehrlich’s prediction only proved wrong because he underestimated the extent man could and would go to provide not just the extra food but also all the other things necessary to support an ever increasing population.
 This has been achieved by clearing more and more wild and forested areas (particularly tropical rain forests) for intensive agriculture; the wanton use of pesticides, artificial fertilisers and genetic engineering; and the plundering and industrialisation of the planet.
-The Message is that it is the resulting damage to the earth which is now the real threat to man.
+The Message makes it clear that it is the resulting damage to the earth which is now the real threat to man.

 Some may think that if we had listened to Ehrlich in the early 1970s, rather than rejecting his warnings just because his immediate predictions were wrong, there would still have been time to take the necessary actions.
 Now fifty years on there is a real risk we may have left it too late.

-Although there have been a number of individuals and organisations campaigning on the subject of overpopulation over the years these have mainly been academic intellectuals.
-There has been no populist campaigner, such as a William Wilberforce, Emmeline Pankhurst, Gandhi, Martin Luther King or Nelson Mandela, who are prepared to put up with the inevitable personal vilification and rebuffs to get up and shout the message, and keep on shouting it, until people start to listen.
+Although there have been a number of individuals and organisations campaigning on the subject of overpopulation over the years, these have mainly been academic intellectuals.
+There has been no populist campaigner, such as a William Wilberforce, Emmeline Pankhurst, Gandhi, Martin Luther King or Nelson Mandela, who has been prepared to put up with the personal vilification and rebuffs that are inevitable when attempting to awaken people to such a sensitive and urgent issue.
 It is Yan Vana’s hope that this book will help to rekindle the debate and encourage everyone concerned to get up and start putting the message across.

 Title